AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Common Issues With Salvage Cars

-Declaring a car to be a total loss means the vehicle has some pretty severe damage, such as:
+Declaring a car to be a total loss means the vehicle has serious damage, such as:

 • Blown engine